itsjustkia/MinskMaster/docs/episode-02.md

 ### Generalized precedence parsing

-In the [first episode](episode-01.md), we've written our recursive descent parser in such a way that it parses additive and multiplicative expressions correctly.
+In the Part 1, we've written our recursive descent parser in such a way that it parses additive and multiplicative expressions correctly.
 We did this by parsing `+` and `-` in one method (`ParseTerm`) and the `*` and `/` operators in another method `ParseFactor`.
 However, this doesn't scale very well if you have a dozen operators.
-In this episode, we've replaced this with [unified method][precedence-parsing].
+In this part, we've replaced this with [unified method][precedence-parsing].

 [precedence-parsing]: https://github.com/terrajobst/minsk/blob/b9e0a3f8858b410ead4afbc3e165c316a628208e/mc/CodeAnalysis/Syntax/Parser.cs#L69-L96